 Beta: Beta is defined as a Manager's sensitivity to market movements and is used to evaluate market related, or systematic risk.
 Beta is a measure of the linear relationship, over time, of the Manager's returns and those of the Benchmark.
 Beta is computed by regressing the Manager's excess returns over the risk free rate (cash proxy) against the excess returns of the Benchmark over the risk free rate.
-An investment that is as equally volatile as the market will have a Beta of 1.0; an investment half as volatile as the market will have a Beta of 0.5; and so on.
+An investment that is as equally volatile as the market will have a Beta of 0.5; and so on.
 Thus, Betas higher than 1.0 indicate that the fund is more volatile than the market.